This surgery is usually done while you are under general anesthesia. That means you will be asleep and pain-free.

 Before the Procedure

-What drugs you are taking, even drugs or herbs you bought without a prescription.
+What medicines you are taking, even drugs or herbs you bought without a prescription.

 If you have been drinking a lot of alcohol.

-You may be asked to stop taking aspirin, ibuprofen, warfarin (Coumadin), and any other drugs that make it hard for your blood to clot.
+You may be asked to stop taking medicines that make it hard for your blood to clot.
+These include aspirin, ibuprofen, warfarin (Coumadin), and others.

 On the day of the surgery: